 People invented a clever nickname for these compact objects.
 They call them MAssive Compact Halo Objects, or MACHOs, for short.

-MACHOs are a candidate for a way to take ordinary matter and hide it, to put it in a form where it would be hard to see.
-It would look kind of like dark matter.
-I want to give you arguments that have nothing to do with big bang nucleosynthesis or the microwave background as to why MACHOs are not a huge part of that 25% of the universe that we really think is not ordinary matter.
+MACHOs are a candidate for the type of ordinary matter that is in a hidden, hard-to-see form, and it would look kind of like dark matter.
+There are arguments that we can consider that have nothing to do with big bang nucleosynthesis or the microwave background as to why MACHOs are not a huge part of that 25% of the universe that scientists think is not ordinary matter.
 Even if we didn’t know from nucleosynthesis or the microwave background that the dark matter was not ordinary, could it be possible to rule out that possibility by looking at all the candidates one by one?
-I would like to argue, yes.
+Yes, we can.

 Learn more about the constituents of ordinary matter: nuclei and electrons

 First, let’s consider white dwarfs and neutron stars.
 White dwarfs and neutron stars are dim.
 If, say, our galaxy was filled with many, many white dwarfs and neutron stars, they would act much like dark matter and would be hard to see.
 They don’t interact with each other, they don’t run into each other that much, and they are very dense.
 A lot of mass can be packed into these kinds of objects.
 The problem is that we only have very specific ways to create white dwarfs and neutron stars.
 First, you have to make a big star.
 That star that shines has to eventually give off its nuclear fuel and condense into a white dwarf or a neutron star.

 To imagine that the universe is full of white dwarfs and neutron stars, then it would have to be filled with all the matter that has been ejected into interstellar space during the process of forming the white dwarfs and neutron stars.
 That ejected mass isn’t there.